todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 ### Spare-time contributions -  also known as "moonlighting"

-What to do in case employees wants to contribute to OSS projects in their spare time which do not fall under the corporate context?
+What to do in case employees wants to contribute to open source projects in their spare time which do not fall under the corporate context?

 In this case the copyright ownership stays with the developers (assuming they are not developing for another entity).
 In order to provide clarity the following procedure can be implemented: